-Let’s keep it simple: last year, we did a roundup of 50 of the most useful resources for web developers.
+Let’s keep it simple: last year, we did a roundup of 50 of the most useful web development resources.
 Today, we bring to you the 2012 edition, but only better.

 This post does not include any jQuery resources as we published its own round-up last week, you can check it out here Top 50 Useful jQuery Plugins from 2011.